hackclub/blot/docs/ORDERING_BLOT_KITS.md

 After okaying the kit we order them by requesting an invoice from Sam which is fulfilled by our payment office (thanks Mel!).

-Sam can ship kits directly from China to Hack Clubbers.
+Sam can ship kits directly from China to Hack Clubbers or can ship kits to the warehouse in Vermont.